Holiday Financial Scams and How to Avoid Them

-With just a few weeks to go until Christmas, it’s easy to get distracted and let your guard down when shopping online and in stores.
+With just a few weeks to go until Christmas, it’s easy to get distracted and let your guard down.
 Unfortunately thieves and scammers count on that and use this time of year to their advantage.
-Following are some of the most common and costly holiday scams and how to avoid them.
+Following are some of the most common and costly holiday financial scams and how to avoid them.

 While it’s an issue throughout the year, ID theft happens even more often during the holidays.
 You’re probably giving out your personal information more often and more freely than you even realize.